RULE 1.15: SAFEKEEPING PROPERTY

 (v) by any other instrument payable at or through a depository institution, but only if the amount of such other instrument does not exceed $5,000 and the lawyer has a reasonable and prudent belief that the deposit of such other instrument will be collected promptly; or

 (vi) by any other instrument payable at or through a depository institution and at least ten (10) days have passed since the date of deposit without notice to the lawyer that the credit for, or collection of, such other instrument has been delayed or is impaired.

 If the actual collection of deposits described in Subsections (i) through (vi) above does not occur, the lawyer shall, as soon as practical but in no event more than five (5) business days after notice of noncollection, deposit replacement funds in the account.

 (g) A lawyer shall not use or pledge any entrusted property to obtain credit or other personal benefit for the lawyer or any person other than the legal or beneficial owner of that property.

-(h) Every lawyer maintaining a law office trust account shall file with the financial institution a written directive requiring the institution to report to the Commission on Lawyer Conduct when any properly payable instrument drawn on the account is presented for payment against insufficient funds.
+(h) Every lawyer maintaining a law office trust account shall file with the financial institution a written directive requiring the institution to report to the Office of Disciplinary Counsel when any properly payable instrument drawn on the account is presented for payment against insufficient funds.
 No law office trust account shall be maintained in a financial institution that does not agree to make such reports.
 The inadvertent failure of the institution to provide the report required by this rule shall not be construed to establish a breach of duty of care, or contract with, the Court or any third party who may sustain a loss as a result of an overdraft of a lawyer trust account.